Building with school sign out front. Compare UK vs US school breaks

 Summer Holidays

-This time of year is where you will see the largest difference in UK vs US school breaks.
+The summer months is where you will see the largest difference in UK vs US school breaks.
 In the US, most schools let out for summer break in May or June.
 The new school year will then usually begin in August.
 Summer break is typically 10-11 weeks long in the US.

 The date when school lets out for summer holidays in the UK is set locally.
 In our local Southern England schools, summer break begins near the end of July.
 The new school year typically starts early in September.
 As a result, summer break here is only about 6 weeks.

 While the benefits and potential learning losses from extended summer breaks have been debated for ages, I personally find it much more manageable as a parent.
-With both myself and my husband working full-time when my daughter was little, I can remember having an excel spreadsheet dedicated to remembering which camp she’d attend each week for 2.5 months.
-With American-sized paid vacation balances, we rarely took more than 1 week off for vacation.

-Three Terms vs Semesters
+UK Terms vs US Semesters

 Most schools in the UK follow a trimester system, usually described as 3 “terms” per school year.
-The Autumn term will run from September to December.
-Next, the Spring term from January to April.
+The autumn term will run from September to December.
+Next, the spring term from January to April.
 Finally, the summer term from late April through to school end in late July.

-The main difference I’ve noticed in these systems is that the semester is more of a marathon punctuated by long breaks at Christmas and Summer, whereas the trimester terms in the UK are shorter sprints with many smaller breaks along the way.
+The main difference I’ve noticed in these systems is that the semester is more of a marathon punctuated by long breaks at Christmas and summer, whereas the trimester terms in the UK are shorter sprints with many smaller breaks along the way.

 Speaking of those smaller breaks, the UK provides a half-term week off in the middle of each term during the school year.
 Half-term breaks typically fall in October, February and April.
-By comparison, the US typically gives a few days off for Thanksgiving and a week off in March or April for Spring Break.

-December school break in the UK is very similar to the US for timing.
+The December school break in the UK is very similar to the US for timing.
 The two weeks in April coinciding with Easter conveniently overlaps with a bank holiday weekend for grown-ups too, making the longer stretch a bit more manageable.

 Public Holidays